Understanding challenges to the interpretation of disaggregated evaluations of algorithmic fairness: Introduction

-We argue that building understanding of the issues discussed is critical to the design and interpretation of disaggregated evaluations.
+We argue that building understanding of the issues discussed above is critical to the design and interpretation of disaggregated evaluations.
 To that end, we make several contributions, which can be summarized as follows: \begin{itemize} \item We characterize the properties of models learned and evaluated under a variety of data generating processes.
 We use causal graphical models of distribution shift to encode structured forms of heterogeneity across subgroups and to describe explicit forms of distribution shift through selection bias.
-This enables anticipation of the expected fairness properties of models under various assumptions on the data generating process.
-This approach builds on prior works that use causal directed acyclic graphs to study algorithmic fairness and distribution shift \cite{veitch2021counterfactual,schrouff2022diagnosing,pmlr-v139-creager21a,makar2022causally,makar2022fairness,singh2021fairness,mhasawade2024causal,jones2024causal}, as well as those that study incompatibilities between different notions of fairness \citep{liu2019implicit,kleinberg2016inherent,chouldechova2017fair,simoiu2017problem}. \item We present theoretical results that show that in simple, prototypical cases, average performance of the optimal predictor is expected to differ across subgroups in a target population, but that these differences can be directly anticipated based on the causal structure of the data generating process.
-In some cases, performance differences can be directly explained by differences in the marginal distribution of a confounder across subgroups, motivating the use of evaluation procedures that control for such confounding. \item We investigate the use of weighted evaluation procedures as a means of constructing evaluations that control for confounding due to distributional differences across subgroups, building off of \citet{cai2023diagnosing}.
-We show how such procedures can be interpreted as a class of configurable conditional independence tests and provide guidance for the use of such techniques in concert with standard disaggregated evaluations. \item We conduct experiments with synthetic and real-world data to empirically verify the properties suggested by our theoretical analysis. \end{itemize}
+This characterizes the fairness properties of models under various assumptions on the data generating process.
+This approach builds on prior works that use causal directed acyclic graphs to study algorithmic fairness and distribution shift \cite{mhasawade2024causal,veitch2021counterfactual,schrouff2022diagnosing,pmlr-v139-creager21a,makar2022causally,makar2022fairness,singh2021fairness,jones2024causal}, as well as those that study incompatibilities between different notions of fairness \citep{liu2019implicit,kleinberg2016inherent,chouldechova2017fair,simoiu2017problem}. \item We present theoretical results that show that in simple, prototypical cases, average performance of the optimal predictor is not expected to be the same across subgroups, but that these differences can be directly anticipated based on the causal structure of the data generating process.
+In some cases, performance differences can be directly explained by differences in the marginal distribution of a confounder across subgroups, potentially motivating the use of evaluation procedures that control for such confounding. \item We investigate the use of weighted evaluation procedures as a means of constructing evaluations that control for confounding due to distributional differences across subgroups, building off of \citet{cai2023diagnosing}.
+We show how such procedures can be interpreted as a class of configurable conditional independence tests and provide guidance for the interpretation of such techniques in concert with standard disaggregated evaluations. \item We conduct experiments with synthetic and real-world data to empirically verify the properties suggested by our theoretical analysis\footnote{Code to reproduce the experiments is available at \url{https://github.com/google-research/google-research/tree/master/causal_evaluation}.}. \end{itemize}